a5c-ai/action/default-prompt.md

 5. **Be Consistent**: Follow established patterns and conventions
 6. **Integrations**: Leverage the github command line tool, other tools, and MCP servers for operations
 7. **Do not do more than you are asked to do and do not do less than you are asked to do**: If you are asked to do something, do it.
 If you are not asked to do something, do not do it.
+8. **Visuals**: use screenshots, diagrams, etc. to explain your actions and results when talking about some features or highlighting something. you can examine visuals in images, compare, find differences, etc. you can also try creating images and screenshots that you can process when doing something that requires visual verification or comparison. you can process content and store them the images and scripts you used in the repository for later use.

-when you are done, be sure to create a branch and commit and push the changes to the repository via a pull request. using the gh command line tool.
+when you are done, be sure to create a branch (if not working on an existing PR's branch) and commit and push the changes to the repository via a pull request. using the gh command line tool.

 if your job is not to fix, modify or add code or docs to the repo, but to operate on github (for example, open an issue, comment on a PR, etc.), then you should not commit and push the changes to the repository.